Kuluulu/vienna/README.md

 # Method

+The repository is available under [Link to Repository](https://github.com/Kuluulu/vienna).

 ### 1. Git Repository and Virtual Python Environment Generation

 Set up of a GitHub repository and a local virtual environment for reproducibility and to ensure all relevant packages are available.
 Run the following **environment.sh** in a Virtual Studio Code Terminal (some steps are only necessary on macOS which is the operating system I am using).